Connected Products··9 min read

 When to Adopt: A Practical Framework

 Move now: Fashion and apparel.
-High volume, short packaging lifecycle, intense scrutiny from sustainability-focused consumers and retail buyers, growing regulatory pressure on textile traceability under DPP.
-The tag only needs to survive through retail; durability requirements are low.
-The sustainability narrative directly supports brand positioning.
-This is the ideal use case, and several forward-looking apparel brands are already in pilot.
-See our breakdown of connected packaging trends 2026 for more on where fashion is leading the connected product category.
+High volume, short packaging lifecycle, growing DPP traceability pressure.
+The tag only needs to survive to consumer tap.
+Several forward-looking apparel brands are in pilot.
+See connected packaging trends 2026 for more on where fashion is leading.

 Move now: Premium cosmetics and beauty.
-Same logic as fashion.
-Short lifecycle, high consumer engagement at the point of experience, sustainability credentials matter to the target buyer.
-Luxury brands in particular have reputational reasons to close the plastic tag gap.
+Short lifecycle, high consumer engagement, sustainability credentials matter to the target buyer.

 Move now: Food and beverage (where permitted).
-Packaging typically moves fast enough that durability is not an issue.
-Regulatory requirements around traceability and ingredient transparency are accelerating.
-The composting story is a natural fit for brands already marketing compostable packaging.
+Packaging cycles fast enough that durability is not an issue.
+Traceability regulations are accelerating.

 Wait: Industrial goods and B2B.
 Harsh environments, long asset lifecycles, high read-distance requirements.
-The technology needs another development cycle.
-Standard tags remain the right answer.
+Standard tags remain correct.

-If you are still deciding between NFC and QR for your primary connected product strategy, our QR vs NFC comparison guide covers the tradeoffs without the vendor spin.
+Still deciding between NFC and QR?
+Our QR vs NFC comparison guide covers the tradeoffs without vendor spin.

 BrandedMark Is Ready for What Comes Next